Back to California

 Plain English Breakdown

-The bill requires large electric companies to offer optional dynamic rate tariffs if they upgrade their smart meter systems, with conditions set by the Public Utilities Commission.
+The bill requires large electric companies to offer customers dynamic rate options if they upgrade their smart meter systems.

 What This Bill Does

-• Requires the Public Utilities Commission (PUC) to require large electrical corporations to offer at least one optional dynamic rate tariff when upgrading their smart meter infrastructure and billing systems after January 1, 2026.
+• Requires the Public Utilities Commission (PUC) to make large electrical corporations offer at least one optional dynamic rate option to all customers after upgrading their smart meters and billing systems, no later than one year after the upgraded system is placed into service.

 Who It Names or Affects